-Are IT/ICT (herein just IT) units in organisations blockers or enablers?
+Are IT/ICT (herein just IT) departments in organisations blockers or enablers?

 By Tony Elson